sdr-enthusiasts/monitor-hub/README.md

 The webpage is a bit basic.
 While this entire project doesn't need much complication, it's a bit basic for my liking.

-If you have a large stack of containers, OR you have containers that contain a significant number of log entries, the page will not be available until all log entries are processed.
+***If you have a large stack of containers, OR you have containers that contain a significant number of log entries, the page will not be available until all log entries are processed.
+This may take a minute or two to accomplish***

+Some containers use "special characters" that your terminal program interprets as color codes.
+These will show up in the logs as the control characters.
+This will be improved in future versions.

+The page does not auto-scroll to the bottom.
+This will be improved in future versions.

 If a container SHOULD be running, but it is not, the webpage will not show it.
 This will be improved in future versions.